blixttech/zero-firmware/docs/coap_api_spec.md

 **Observations:**
 - This endpoint has to be called using a ProtoBuf Payload.
 - This endpoint can be used to the client to register as an obsever.
+- To have the client registered as observer, be sure to have an open endpoint to get the requests back from the device.

+#### Use:
+This endpoint provides the statuses of the device, such as operation time, state of the switch, last switching cause, voltage, current, frequency, board and components temperatures and so on...

 #### Request: